EricMFink/CivPro/_pages/syllabus.md

 ### Grading

-Your final grade for the term will be based on two interim quizzes (10% each) and a final exam (70%):
+Your final grade for the term will be based on two interim quizzes (10% each) and a final exam (80%):

-- There will be three quizzes (open-book/open-notes), consisting of multiple-choice questions.
-You will take the quizzes online outside of class, any time during the dates indicated in the course schedule below.
+- There will be two quizzes (open-book/open-notes), consisting of multiple-choice questions.
+You will take the quizzes online outside of class, during the dates indicated in the course schedule.
 The quizzes are intended to help you assess your understanding of the material and identify topics for further review.
-The quiz portion of your final grade will be based on your two best quiz results.
 - The final exam (closed-book/closed-note) will consist of essay and short-answer questions.
-You will take the final exam at the Law School on the date indicated in the course schedule below.
+You will take the final exam at the Law School during the Fall Term exam period (Dec.
+2-9; date & time TBA).

 ### Attendance